mekkanix/mekkanix.github.io/owntrack/getting-started.md

 ### Using a package manager

-It can also be managed through a package manager.
+It can also be downloaded with a package manager.

 ```
 yarn add owntrack